-• Demonstrates unsustained links to the conceptual focus of the question, which are not developed.
+Demonstrates unsustained links to the conceptual focus of the question, which are not developed.
 (AO2) Level 2 3-4 Demonstrates partial understanding of concepts, which are mostly accurate and relevant.
 (AO1b) Demonstrates some links to the conceptual focus of the question, which are partially developed.
 (AO2) Level 3 5-6 Demonstrates thorough understanding of concepts, which are accurate and relevant.
 (AO1b) Demonstrates sustained links to the conceptual focus of the question, which are fully developed.
 (AO2)

-Question Number Indicative e content 6(d) AO2 (8 marks)/AO3 (8 marks) The indicative content below is not prescriptive and candidates are not required to include all the material indicated as relevant.
-Other relevant material not suggested below must also be credited.
-Indicativ ve content Relevant Points which support the statement may include: an am In 19 embai USA fo Relation the US embas Relation Presid jets to ons were initially poor, as the USA took several years to send abassador to Pakistan and seemed reluctant to form an alliance 65 the USA joined with the UK in establishing an arms rgo.
+Question Number Indicative e content

+6(d) AO2 (8 marks)/AO3 (8 marks)

+The indicative content below is not prescriptive and candidates are not required to include all the material indicated as relevant.
+Other relevan material not suggested below must also be credited.

+Indicativ ve content

+Relevant Points which support the statement may include:

+an am In 19 embar USA for Relation embas Relation Presid jets to ons were initially poor, as the USA took several years to send abassador to Pakistan and seemed reluctant to form an alliance 65 the USA joined with the UK in establishing an arms rgo.
 This was very damaging to Pakistan as it relied on the or most of its military supplies.
-So, relations were poor ons were poor from 1977 when Zia came to power because SA did not approve of military regimes.
-In 1979 the US ssy was burned down and all aid programmes were cancelled ons deteriorated as a result of Pakistan's nuclear programme. ent Bush blocked aid to the country and refused to sell F-16 o Pakistan.
+So, relations were poor ons were poor from 1977 when Zia came to power because 6A did not approve of military regimes.
+In 1979 the US say was burned down and all aid programmes were cancelled ons deteriorated as a result of Pakistan's nuclear programme. ent Bush blocked aid to the country and refused to sell F-16 of Pakistan.
 The USA declared Pakistan as a state sponsor of ism and placed economic sanctions on it.

-Relevant Points to counter the argument may include: USA and Pak • Ayub allowe loyal to the good • As a result of Pakistan and ons were good from 1950 after Liaquat Ali Khan visited the and Pakistan joined SEATO and CENTO allowed the USA to build air bases in Pakistan and remained to the USA during the U2 crisis.
-This meant relations were esult of the Soviet invasion of Afghanistan relations between an and the USA improved as the USA gave Pakistan huge and grants to build up its armed forces to oppose the Soviet Relations were good under President Clinton.
+Relations were good from 1950 after Liaquat Ali Khan visited the USA and Pakistan joined SEATO and CENTO Ayub allowed the USA to build air bases in Pakistan and remained loyal to the USA during the U2 crisis.
+This meant relations were good As a result of the Soviet invasion of Afghanistan relations between Pakistan and the USA improved as the USA gave Pakistan huge loans and grants to build up its armed forces to oppose the Soviet Union Relations were good under President Clinton.
 He provided \$388 million in military equipment and his wife and daughter visited Pakistan in 1995.

+Look for a judgment/conclusion

+Level Mark Descriptor

-Look for a judgment/conclusion Level Mark Descriptor 0 No rewardable material Level 1 1-4 Inaccurate application of knowledge and understanding, lacking in development and showing little or no organisation of material.
-(AO2) Demonstrates unsustained links to the conceptual focus of the question, which are not developed.
+Level 1 1-4 No rewardable material Inaccurate application of knowledge and understanding, lacking in development and showing little or no organisation of material.
+(AO2) Demonstrates unsustained links to the conceptual focus of

+the question, which are not developed.
 (AO2)